httpie/cli/README.rst

     $ http --follow pie.dev/redirect/3

-With ``HTTP 307 Temporary Redirect``, the method and the body of the original request are reused to perform the redirected request.
-Otherwise a body-less ``GET`` request is performed.
+With ``307 Temporary Redirect`` and ``308 Permanent Redirect``, the method and the body of the original request are reused to perform the redirected request.
+Otherwise, a body-less ``GET`` request is performed.

 Showing intermediary redirect responses